oneapi-src/oneAPI-samples/DirectProgramming/DPC++/CombinationalLogic/mandelbrot/README.md

 ## Purpose

-Mandelbrot is a DPC++ application that generates a fractal image by initializing a matrix of 512 x 512, where the computation at each point (pixel) is entirely independent of the computation at other points.
+Mandelbrot is a SYCL* application that generates a fractal image by initializing a matrix of 512 x 512, where the computation at each point (pixel) is entirely independent of the computation at other points.
 The sample includes both parallel and serial calculation of the set, allowing for a direct